 I Have Heard Bad Stories About Realtors in Costa Rica

-Here in lies the problem with this.
-Some people have listened to these unprofessional people and have horror stories to tell.
-Do you really think the bar tender is looking out for your best interest?
-Or for that matter even a quote un-quote “Realtor”.
+Herein lies the problem.
+Some people have listened to unprofessional people and have horror stories to tell.
+Do you really think the bartender is looking out for your best interest?
+Or for that matter even a “Realtor” (in name only).
 Let me ask you a question?
-In your home town would you listen to the clerk at the local grocery store if he said he can help you with getting a really good deal on a property that is near buy?
-I don’t think so, the same thing goes for here in Costa Rica.
+In your home town would you listen to the clerk at the local grocery store if he said he can help you get a really good deal on a property that is nearby?
+I don’t think so.
+The same thing goes here in Costa Rica.

 During the real estate boom in the early 2000’s there were many people that came to Costa Rica to make a fast buck off the boom.
 These were most likely the ones that he horror stories are about.
 All they cared about was making a buck and did not care what happened to the buyer or the seller.
-Now after the great recession many, if not all, of these so called realtors are gone and have moved back to where ever they came from because they were not committed to a profession and when the Fruit is Not hanging low it take determination to succeed.
+Now after the great recession, many, if not all of these so called realtors, disappeared and moved back to wherever they came from because they were not committed to the profession and when the fruit is not hanging low it take determination to succeed.

-Both of these associations require that their members take and pass courses to gain the proper knowledge to represent buyers and sellers in Costa Rica real estate before they can become a member.
-Furthermore these agents are also required to be a member of NAR, the national Association of Realtors in the US.
-The agents that do pass the courses and become active members are also required to take additional continuing educational course as well that are offered by the association.
+Both of these associations require that their members take and pass real estate courses to gain the proper knowledge to represent buyers and sellers in Costa Rica real estate before they can become a member.
+Furthermore, agents are required to be a member of NAR, the National Association of Realtors in the US.
+The agents that pass the courses and become active members are also required to take continuing educational courses that are offered by the association.

 Here are some key points you want to know before choosing a realtor in Costa Rica

 - Are they associated with a worldwide brand that is recognized?